-This document was developed with support from the National Science Foundation (NSF) under Grant No. 0910812 to Indiana University for "FutureGrid: An Experimental, High- Performance Grid Test-bed."
+This document was developed with support from the National Science Foundation (NSF) under Grant No. 0910812 to Indiana University (IU) for "FutureGrid: An Experimental, High- Performance Grid Test-bed."
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
-Andrew J. Younge also acknowledges support from The Persistent Systems Fellowship of the School of Informatics and Computing at Indiana University.
+Andrew J. Younge also acknowledges support from the Persistent Systems Fellowship of the School of Informatics and Computing at IU.
+The authors would also like to acknowledge the FutureSystems team at IU for their help with system setup, and Susan J. Miller for her help in formulating the Trinity de novo assembly data sets.